gjeusel/soft-cookiecutter/README.md

 - The Github workflow "test-suite" needs a secrets named `CODECOV_TOKEN` to publish to codecov
 - The Github workflow "publish" needs a secrets named `PYPI_TOKEN` to publish to public pypi
+- The Github workflow "publish" is triggered on new git tag